 The figure below contains all the geographic features in the S-130 application schema with their attributes.

-4

-Figure 6.1 - Overview of S-130 Application Schema
+Figure 4-1 – Overview of S-130 Application Schema

 Polygonal Demarcations of Global Sea Areas products describe the extents of global seas and oceans and may include a feature identifier, version, display scale range, date range, source indication, and additional spatial information.
 FeatureType, serving as the superclass for other feature types, encompasses common attributes to identify the maximum and minimum display scale(s), essential for visualizing the global sea area layer.